cbourke/ComputerScienceI/honors/documents/syllabus.md

 For all other information, see the course website.

+## Course Delivery

+This course has both an in-person section as well as an online section but is delivered in a **hyrid** mode.
+This means that:

+- All lectures are livestreamed via YouTube and recordings are available immediately after.
+A live Q&A through Piazza is available during lecture as well.

+- All lab and hack sessions as well as office hours will have Learning Assistants available both in-person and online via zoom.

+### Continuation of Instruction

+If in-person classes are canceled by the University during a lecture day, lecture will still be livestreamed.
+If in-person classes are canceled by the University during a lab/hack day, in-person attendance will not be required, help will be made available via zoom and you will still be expected to complete the work remotely.

+### Honors Section

+This is the honors section of our main Computer Science I course (CSCE 155E).
+We cover the same topics but at accelerated pace and there are higher expectations.
+In particular, we cover ***two*** programming languages in parallel (typically C and Java) and most assignments will require knowledge of both.

+The key differences between the honors section and the main section
+include:

+-  We do *not* use zyBooks (an online interactive textbook with graded readings).
+Instead, you will be expected to keep up with recommended reading as necessary to learn/reinforce the material on your own.
+The recommended reading for this course is taken from my free online Computer Science I textbook so there is nothing additional to purchase.

+-  We do *not* grade based on attendance.
+You don't get points simply for showing up.
+Instead, you are expected to be responsible enough to attend lecture, lab, and hack on a regular basis or to have the self-discipline enough to keep up with the material and assignments on your own.

+-  Each weekly lab has both a C and Java version.
+You are ***highly recommended*** to complete both but only *one version* needs to be submitted for credit.

+-  Each weekly hack has both a C and Java version.
+You are ***required*** to submit both of them for credit.

+-  In addition, though you have a scheduled lab section each week, there is no additional *scheduled* hack session.

+-  The semester project has both a C and Java version.
+You are ***required*** to submit both of them for credit.

+-  Exams will have a mixture of C and Java exercises.

 ## Skills Objectives

 This course has several learning objectives and "skills objectives."